wrybread/weewx-ArduinoWeatherStation/README.md

 # Arduino Weather Station

 This is some code to enable connecting a Davis anemometer directly to an Arduino, without the Davis base station (aka the "ISS").
+It also allows the Arduino to communicate with the weeWX program running on a Pi or whatever like it was a regular weather station.
+That means you get a pro quality internet connected weather station for about $130!

 The anemometer I used is sold as a replacement part for the Davis Vantage Pro2.
 They're on eBay in the $110 range.
 The one I purchased had the auction name "Davis Instruments 6410 Davis Anemometer For Vantage Pro Pro2 6152".
-Works great!

-With this method you get a pro quality internet connected wind gauge for about $130.
-That's assuming $10 for the Arduino and $10 for the CHIP computer that's running weeWX.
-Not bad!

 Here's a webpage that's receiving data from it every few seconds: